 Super easy, and seriously delicious, these little parcels of joy are perfect for lunch, appetizers, dinner and even breakfast if you’re a little daring like me. 😉

 ⬆️ Oh, don’t give me that look.
 YES, I had these for breakfast.
 I’m a savory breakfast kinda girl, and when something is this O-M-Gee GOOD, you NEED to eat it at every meal.

-Which lettuce is best for lettuce wraps?
+Which lettuce is best for chickenlettuce wraps?